 According to CNN, two people have died in electronic scooter accidents and hospital emergency rooms are treating patients with concussions, lacerations, and broken bones.
 Some injuries are life-threatening; others have left people permanently disabled.
 In December, an e-scooter accident left a 28 year-old woman in a vegetative state.

 A Consumer Reports investigation found 1,500 e-scooter injuries across the United States despite many hospitals not tracking them.

 After an Accident

 Like any type of accident, move to a safer area out of the way of oncoming pedestrian and vehicle traffic.
 Make sure everyone in the accident is safe and call 911 if there are injuries.
 Get checked out at the scene by responding Emergency Medical Treaters (EMT) and follow up with your own doctor if the injuries don’t warrant a trip to the emergency room.
 Remember, if you delay seeking medical treatment and later have health problems, it will be tougher to convince an insurance company that the accident caused your injuries.

 Get a police report.
-If possible, get as much information at the scene such as photos or video of the crash scene and vehicles, any witnesses’ names and contact information, and if there was another driver at fault, their name, contact information, and their insurance details.
+If possible, get as much information at the scene such as photos or video of the crash scene and vehicles, any witnesses’ names and contact information, and if there was another driver at fault, their name, contact information, and insurance details.
 Other things that may factor into the issue of accident liability include weather, road conditions, traffic patterns and lighting, to name a few.

 Remember, anything you say could be used against you if a claim is filed, so limit your conversation with the parties involved to exchanging contact and insurance information.